Mind Lab Pro® Ingredients

 Organic Lion’s Mane Mushroom 500 mg

-Brain Bioactivities: The only mushroom that supports brain health, Lion’s Mane supplies active nootropics called hericenones and erinacines.
-Animal research suggests Lion’s Mane stimulates Nerve Growth Factor (NGF) production, which may help with neural regeneration and myelin nerve sheath synthesis.
+Brain Bioactivities: A unique mushroom that supports brain health, Lion’s Mane supplies active nootropics called hericenones and erinacines.
+Clinical research suggests Lion’s Mane stimulates Nerve Growth Factor (NGF) production, which may help with neural regeneration and myelin nerve sheath synthesis.
 Optimized NGF may support brain plasticity for storage of new learning and memories, as well as promoting robust brain cell replication and healthy brain cell membrane function.

 Potential Nootropic Benefits: A double-blind, placebo-controlled trial linked Lion’s Mane Mushroom to significant cognitive improvements in adults aged 50-80 with mild cognitive impairment.
 Clinical trial researchers have also suggested that Lion’s Mane may help to maintain mood balance.

-- Mind Lab Pro®’s full-spectrum Lion’s Mane Extract supplies all the mushroom’s active constituents, including brain-boosting hericenones and erinacines.
+- Mind Lab Pro®’s full-spectrum organic Lion’s Mane extract supplies all of the mushroom’s active constituents, including brain-boosting hericenones and erinacines.

 Lion’s Mane Mushroom (Yamabushitake) has been linked to significant cognitive improvements that declined after supplementation stopped.